raspberrypilearning/getting-started-with-the-pico/en/step_1.md

 ## Introduction

-In this project, you will connect up a Raspberry Pi X and find out how to program it using Python.
+In this project, you will connect up a Raspberry Pi X and learn how to program it using Python.

 The Raspberry Pi X is a ...

+<mark>Add product description</mark>

 ### What you will make

 You will connect a Raspberry Pi X to your computer, install the Thonny Python editor and write a micropython program to blink the onboard LED.
-If you have additional components available then you can also try out some additional examples.
+If you have additional components available then you can also try out some more examples.

 --- no-print ---
 Add instructions for interacting with the embedded content here.